Reliable Herniated Disc Treatment in Sydney

 He adopts a whole-person, multidisciplinary approach rooted in the socio-psycho-biomedical model, utilising both pharmacologic and interventional techniques.
 These include:

 Dr. Adam is an Authorised Prescriber of Medicinal Cannabis and holds a Diploma in Medicinal Cannabis.
-He is also certified in Opioid Treatment Programs, including Methadone, Suboxone, and Buprenorphine injections.
+He is also certified in Opioid Treatment Programs, including Methadone.
 His areas of interest include opioid dependence management, medicinal cannabis, and interventional pain procedures.

 He also completed advanced training in Virtual Reality Therapy for chronic pain and mental health disorders in Barcelona, Spain, and has further qualifications in Focused Psychological Strategies, Cognitive Behavioural Therapy (CBT), and Clinical Hypnosis.